nagarajanmolrao/mca_1_unix_lab/unix_lab_study_material.md

 exceeds 40 characters must be broken after 40th, a “/” is to be appended as the indication of folding and processing is to be continued with the residue.
 The input is to be supplied through a text file created by the user.**

 ```
-echo "Enter the filename:"
-read fn
-if [ ! -f "$fn" ]
+if [ $# -ne 1 ]
 then
-	echo "Invalid Filename!"
+	echo "This script takes in only one filename as arguement!"
-	exit
+	exit 1
-fi

-for line in `cat $fn`
-do
-	length=$(echo $line|wc -c)
-	length=$(($length-1))
-	s=1;e=40
+else
-	if [ $length -gt 40 ]
+	if [ -f $1 ]
 	then
-		while [ $length -gt 40 ]
-		do
-			echo -e "$(echo $line| cut -c $s-$e) /"
-			s=$(($e+1))
-			e=$(($e+40))
-			length=$(($length-40))
-		done
-		echo "$(echo $line | cut -c $s- )"
+		echo  "**ORIGINAL FILE**"
+		cat $1
+		printf "\n"
+		echo "**FOLDED FILE**"
+		fold -s -w 40 $1 | sed 's/$/\//'
 	else
-		echo $line
+		echo "file doesn't exist"
 	fi
-done
-echo "File Folded!"
+fi
 ```

 ######COMMAND DETAILS:
-> *cat* :  concatenate files and print on the standard output

-> *wc* : print newline, word, and byte counts for each file
-			>> -c : print the byte counts

-> *cut* : removes sections from each line of the file
+> *fold* :  wrap each input line to fit in specified width
+			>> -s : break at spaces
-			>> -c : select only these characters
+			>> -w : width of columns

+> *sed* : stream editor for filtering and transforming text
+			>> s/regexp/replacement/ : search and attempt to match the given regular expression against the pattern space and If search is successful, replace the portion matched with the replacement.
+			>> '$' : Regex pattern representing End of Line
+			>> '/\' : Escape Character for BackwardSlash (\)

 ######OUTPUT:
 ```
 nanmolrao@aloo:~/mca_1_unix_lab$ sh script_9b.sh fileForScript
 **ORIGINAL FILE**
 Paragraphs are the building blocks of papers.
+Many students
-Many students define paragraphs in terms of length: a paragraph is a group of at least five sentences, a paragraph is half a page long, etc.In reality, though, the unity and coherence of ideas among sentences is what constitutes a paragraph.Ultimately, a paragraph is a sentence or group of sentences that support one main idea.
+define paragraphs in terms of length: a paragraph is a group
+of at least five sentences, a paragraph is half a page long, etc.
+In reality, though, the unity and coherence of ideas among sentences
+is what constitutes a paragraph.Ultimately, a paragraph is a sentence
+or group of sentences that support one main idea.
 Paragraphs are the building blocks of papers.
-Many students define paragraphs in terms of length: a paragraph is a group of at least five sentences, a paragraph is half a page long, etc.In reality, though, the unity and coherence of ideas among sentences is what constitutes a paragraph.A paragraph is defined as “a group of sentences or a single sentence that forms a unit”.
+Many students define
+paragraphs in terms of length: a paragraph is a group of at least
+five sentences, a paragraph is half a page long, etc.In reality, though, the unity
+and coherence of ideas among sentences is what constitutes
+a paragraph.A paragraph is defined as “a group of sentences or
+a single sentence that forms a unit”.

 **FOLDED FILE**
 Paragraphs are the building blocks of /